Header Image

 1.2.1.
 Experience of the duration of action of a single dose of Vyvanse

-Three online surveys among people with ADHD in German-speaking countries adhs-forum.adxs.org (80 participants), in an english-language subreddit on Vyvanse (467 participants) and in the ADxS medication duration survey (223 participants for Vyvanse, as of December 19, 2023) on how long a single dose of Vyvanse worked for them:
+Three online surveys among people with in German-speaking countries adhs-forum.adxs.org (80 participants), in an english-language subreddit on Vyvanse (467 participants) and in the ADxS medication duration survey (223 participants for Vyvanse, as of December 19, 2023) on how long a single dose of Vyvanse worked for them:

 Duration of action Single dose Vyvanse Participants (out of 770)